VikParuchuri/surya/README.md

 surya_gui
 ```

-Pass the `--math` command line argument to use the math detection model instead of the default model.
+Pass the `--math` command line argument to use the math text detection model instead of the default model.
 This will detect math better, but will be worse at everything else.

 ## OCR (text recognition)

-You can OCR text in an image, pdf, or folder of images/pdfs with the following command.
-This will write out a json file with the detected text and bboxes, and optionally save images of the reconstructed page.
+This command will write out a json file with the detected text and bboxes:

 ```shell
 surya_ocr DATA_PATH --images --langs hi,en